Sisi: The Colorful Life of Empress Elisabeth of Austria

 Birth and Childhood

-In 1853, Archduchess Sophie of Austria, the indomitable mother of Emperor Franz Joseph of Austria, was looking for a suitable bride for his son.
+In 1853, Archduchess Sophie of Austria, the indomitable mother of Emperor Franz Joseph, was looking for a suitable bride for her son.
 Sophie was Ludovica’s sister and she preferred getting a niece to be Franz’s bride rather than arrange a marriage with a stranger.
 And so it was decided that Franz should meet one of his cousins.
-Helene ("Néné"), Sisi’s sister, was initially eyed to be the 23-year-old Emperor’s bride.
+Helene ("Néné"), Sisi’s sister, was considered suitable to be the 23-year-old Emperor’s bride.
 A meeting was arranged for the two in the Austrian resort town of Bad Ischl.
-Sisi joined Ludovica and Nene as they traveled to Bad Ischl.
+Sisi joined Ludovica and Nene on their trip.
 The moment Franz laid his eyes upon Sisi, he immediately fell for her and Nene was totally forgotten.
 Sophie described their meeting in a letter to Marie of Saxony, via Hamann: "He beamed, and you know how his face can beam when he is happy.
 The dear little one did not suspect the deep impression she had made on Franzi."

-Sophie, however, wasn’t really convinced to Sisi was the right bride for Franz.
+Sophie, however, was not really convinced that Sisi was the right bride for Franz.
 She wrote: "He told me, his expression beaming, that he found Sisi charming.
 I begged him not to act rashly, to think the matter over carefully, but he felt that it would not be right to delay."
 But Franz wanted only Sisi.
 Sophie wrote that he praised her "soft, lovely eyes," her "lips like strawberries," calling her "fresh as a budding almond."

 |Archduchess Sophie of Austria, Franz Josef's mother and Sisi's aunt.|

-Franz, meanwhile, made it known to his mother that he would not marry anyone else but Sisi.
-Sophie acquiesced and five days, the two were engaged Eight months later, Duchess Elisabeth in Bavaria was married to Emperor Franz Joseph of Austria in Vienna at the Augustinerkirche on April 24, 1854.
-The marriage was finally consummated three days later, and Elisabeth received a dower equal to today's 240,000 USD.
+Franz was adamant.
+He made it known to his mother that he would not marry anyone else but Sisi.
+Sophie acquiesced and five days later the two were engaged.
+Eight months later, Duchess Elisabeth in Bavaria was married to Emperor Franz Joseph of Austria in Vienna at the Augustinerkirche on April 24, 1854.
+The marriage was finally consummated three days later, and Elisabeth received a dower equivalent to 240,000 USD today.

 Sadly, the marriage ended Sisi’s carefree days.
 The shy and introverted countryside princess was forced to adapt in the stifling court life in Vienna, something which she really had a hard time.
-The rigid protocols and strict etiquette was too much for her that fell ill only weeks after arriving in Vienna.
-Things grew worse with Sophie’s meddling in Sisi and Franz’s married.
-She micromanaged the life of the couple to the point of appointing Sophie's closest friends as Sisi’s lady-in-waiting.
-Their relationship turned from bad to worse after Sophie gave birth to her children.
+The rigid protocols and strict etiquette was too much for her that she fell ill only weeks after arriving in Vienna.
+Things grew worse when Sophie meddled in Sisi and Franz’s married life.
+She micromanaged the life of the couple to the point of choosing her closest friends to become Sisi’s lady-in-waiting.
+Their relationship turned from bad to worse after Elisabeth gave birth.
 Sophie took it upon herself to take care of her grandchildren’s upbringing.
-She set the nursery closer to her apartments that Sisi's own.
-Elisabeth wrote one of her ladies in waiting year later, recounting the birth of her fourth (and favorite) child (via Hamann):
+She arranged that the nursery to be closer to her apartments than Sisi's own.

 She was surprised to find she was pregnant and gave birth to her first child, a daughter, Archduchess Sophie of Austria (1855–1857), just ten months after her wedding.
 The elder Archduchess Sophie, who often referred to Elisabeth as a "silly young mother", not only named the child (after herself) without consulting the mother, but took complete charge of the baby, refusing to allow Elisabeth to breastfeed or otherwise care for her own child.
 When a second daughter, Archduchess Gisela of Austria (1856–1932), was born a year later, the Archduchess took the baby away from Elisabeth as well.
 Sisi’s failure to produce a male heir despite giving birth to two daughters alienated her position in the palace.